 Brio is being unveiled this week at the InfoComm 2013 Pro-AV trade show in Orlando, Fla., and starts shipping this summer.

 Share and collaborate like never before

-Using a single, low-cost hardware Brio node, any meeting room can automatically show the screens on up to five computers on that room’s displays.
+Using a single, low-cost hardware Brio node, any meeting room can automatically show up to five computer screens on that room’s displays.
 Once the content is processed by the node it can also be made available to other Brio nodes via ethernet.
 In this way a variety of information - including PowerPoint and Keynote presentations, audio, digital whiteboards, and videoconferencing sessions - can be shown on any display attached to the Brio node, and shared with all the displays in the same meeting.

 Brio nodes can be connected via network to multiple worksites on a corporate campus, or across the country.
 All Brio nodes added to a meeting will see the same presentations, and any Brio node user can share a presentation in the meeting.
 Brio makes interactive collaboration across multiple rooms and offices straightforward, seamless and immediate, plus the cost of Brio nodes is low enough to equip even remote users in home offices.

 Brio also takes full advantage of interactive whiteboard technology.
 Users in multiple locations can work together on notes and sketches.
 Any Brio node connected to a meeting allows users, anywhere, to contribute to that whiteboard session.

 “We’ve all been in meetings that were slowed down or fell apart because of the many hassles that come up when multiple people with their own laptops and software try to get presentations successfully running on meeting room screens.
 I’ve seen cheers break out when it all actually works,” said Christian Merrill, Christie Brio product manager.